Uni Arge: Documentaries

-From September 2023 to May 2025 he has produced and hosted the radio program "Vágskálin" at Kringvarp Føroya, Faroe Islands.
+From September 2023 to April 2026 he has produced and hosted the radio program "Vágskálin" at Kringvarp Føroya, Faroe Islands.
 It's a program with cultural reviews primarily about Faroese books.
-So far 71 episodes have been broadcast.
+So far 92 episodes have been broadcast.

-Trivia
+Family

-His father is author, journalist, politician and football announcer Jógvan Arge, who is one of the most famous radio reporters of the Faroe Islands and one of the best selling authors too.
+His father is author, journalist, politician and football announcer Jógvan Arge, who is one of the most famous radio reporters of the Faroe Islands and also one of the islands' best selling authors.
 He was a member of Tórshavn City Council from 2000 to 2016.

-His grandfather, Niels Juel Arge (1920-1995), was the director of the Faroese Broadcasting (Útvarp Føroya) from 1960 to 1990, and was an author too.
-Their work at the Faroese Broadcasting is recognized as a huge contribution to Faroese cultural heritage.
+His grandfather, Niels Juel Arge (1920-1995), was also an author and was the director of Faroese Broadcasting (Útvarp Føroya) from 1960 to 1990.
+Niels' and Jógvan's work at Faroese Broadcasting is recognized as a huge contribution to Faroese cultural heritage.
 They have written 45 books on various historical matters relating to the Faroe Islands.

 His uncle, Magni Arge, was managing director of the Faroese airline Atlantic Airways from 1995 to 2013.
 He was in 2015 elected to the Faroese Parliament, Løgtingið, and came second to the leader of the Faroese Republican Party, Høgni Hoydal, to be elected to the Danish Parliament, Folketinget, where he served until 2019, because Hoydal served as the Minister of Fisheries in the Faroe Islands.

-His daughter, Turið Arge Samuelsen, is a national handball player for the Faroe Islands and has won the Faroese championship four times and the Faroese cup five times with Kyndil Handball Club, Tórshavn.
-She is the most scoring player for both club and country.
+His daughter, Turið Arge Samuelsen, has for many years been a national handball player for the Faroe Islands and has won the Faroese championship five times and the Faroese cup six times with Kyndil Handball Club, Tórshavn.
+She participated in the European Championships in Basel 2024, where the Faroe Islands earned their first ever championship point in a 17-17 draw against Croatia.
+She is the top-scoring player for her club with more than 2,000 goals in the national liga (a record) and one of the highest scoring players on the national team.